medbenali/Human-Resources-Management/README.md

-# Human-Resources-Management
+# human-resource-managment
-Human Resources Management System with PHP and MySQL
+HR Management System with PHP and MySQL